Club rules & safety codes

 e.
 At the Seven Bends site, if a crash or land out should occur within the area bounded by the flying field hedges, the wreckage/model is not to be recovered until all the other airborne models have landed.
 No further take offs are permitted until recovery of the major visible items is complete [max 30 minutes].
 In the case of a crash on the runway requiring immediate recovery with other models still airborne, a lookout is to be posted and recovery actions cleared with the Safety Marshal and or other pilots.

 A pilot intending to land is to make other people aware of his intention by SHOUTING “Landing” and checking that the landing point is clear.
 Ensure that the engine is stopped before walking out to the landing point to collect the aircraft.

 You are advised to leave your transmitter in the pilot box area with the other pilots, to reduce the risk of causing interference with other aircraft in the air.
 Once the aircraft and transmitter are collected, return to the pits.
-After switching off the transmitter, collect your peg.
+After switching off the transmitter, collect your peg if using 35MHz.